Gittis Lab

 1. Study of neural circuits in the external segment of the globus pallidus (GPe)

 We use transgenic mouse lines to subdivide neuronal populations in the GPe (Mastro et al., 2014).
-In dopamine depleted mice, optogenetic strategies that selectively elevate the firing of PV-GPe neurons above that of Lhx6-GPe neurons induce long-lasting recovery of movement that persists hours beyond stimulation (Mastro et al., 2017).
-Current projects seek to elucidating the anatomical and functional pathways through which GPe interventions mediate their long-lasting therapeutic effects.
+In dopamine-depleted mice, optogenetic strategies that selectively elevate the firing of PV-GPe neurons above that of Lhx6-GPe neurons induce long-lasting recovery of movement that persists hours beyond stimulation (Mastro et al., 2017).
+Current projects seek to elucidate the anatomical and functional pathways through which GPe interventions mediate their long-lasting therapeutic effects.
 Studies include in vivo recordings from different nodes throughout the circuit, slice electrophysiology studies of synaptic plasticity, and anatomical studies to delineate cell-specific pathways.
-(Image showing behavioral rescue; pretty anatomy; and slice recordings)
+(Spix et al. 2020)